 Studies/the Internet/my husband have told me that you should mimic your commute to and from work even while working from home.
 I've been trying to do that.
 Typically, when I am working at the office, I drive and have about a 10-minute walk from where I park, to the office.
 Now before I start my… Continue reading Being grateful – during times of social distancing

 The one positive of social distancing and staying home is that I have been walking around wayyyy more.
 I had been training for a marathon but once my May race announced that it had (understandably) canceled the event, I lost motivation to keep training.
 I'm still running, just not double-digit-mileage runs anymore.
 I'm running some,… Continue reading Spring is still “on”

 Wash your hands.
 Work from home.
 No large gatherings.
 Six feet apart.
 Don't hoard all the toilet paper.
 Cancel unnecessary personal trips.
 Don't touch your face.
 (That last one is harder than it sounds.
 I never realized I touch my face so often until now).
 Last week I wrote about the joys of just staying… Continue reading Blocked, and at home 2.0

-I wrote my "Seattle love letter" for a content last year to win an annual pass to the Columbia Tower.
+I wrote my "Seattle love letter" for a contest last year to win an annual pass to the Columbia Tower.
 I'm sharing my love letter this Valentine's day because the words still hold true — and, to hopefully shed some light on why I can't leave this city, my hometown.
 (P.S., I won the contest!)… Continue reading Seattle love letter